nikitavoloboev/data/looking-back/looking-back.md

 ## 2019

-- [January](2019/2019-january.md) - First month at Enpicom building a platform for personalized immunotherapies.
+- [January](2019/2019-january.md) - First month at Enpicom, building a platform for personalized immunotherapies.

 ## [2018](2018/2018.md)